sabinio/salt/README.md

 In the function [Connect-SqlConnection](https://github.com/sabinio/salt/blob/master/salt/functions/ConnectSqlConnection.ps1) there is a check to verify that SQL Agent Service is up and running.
 As this requires access to master, and some accounts may not have permissions to master, you cna override this check by including the Switch "IgnoreCheck"

 Another check we have is that the connection to the instance is successful by querying all the database names and piping to "Out-Null".
 This is because of this [https://connect.microsoft.com/SQLServer/feedback/details/636401/smo-is-inconsistent-when-raising-errors-for-login-faliures#](Microsoft Connect Issue) where SMO is inconsistent with throwing login failures.

+## What Permissions Are Required on the SQL Server Instance?

+Here is a list of the minimal permissions required if you are not going to attempt to alter the owner of the job.

+#### MSDB Database
+* GRANT SELECT on dbo.sysschedules
+* GRANT SELECT on dbo.sysjobschedules
+* GRANT SELECT on dbo.sysjobs
+* ROLE MEMBER of SQLAgentOperatorRole

+#### MASTER Database
+* GRANT SELECT on dbo.sysprocesses
+* GRANT VIEW SERVER STATE

+If you wish to set the owner of the SQL Agent Job, then the account needs to be sysadmin.
+There are no minimal permissions.
+Set-JobOwner runs a check before attempting to change owner.

+### Checking Permissions
+Assuming that you are using Integrated Security, you can run Test-CurrentPermissions, which will verify that the account executing deployment has the correct permissions on the server before executing.